jaroslawroszyk/my-result-rs/README.md

 - Simple enum `MyResult<T, E>` with variants `Ok(T)` and `Err(E)`
 - Commonly used methods like `map`, `and_then`, `unwrap`, `unwrap_or`
 - Macros for ergonomic usage: `my_ok!`, `my_err!`, `my_try!`
+- Implementations of `From` for easy conversion to/from `std::result::Result`
 - Designed for educational purposes and to understand Rust’s error handling internals

 ---